 \subsection{Time and Memory Consumption of TACO vs compression baselines}

-Table~\ref{tab:h5_time_mem} reports inference time and memory usage for TACO and the compression baselines.
+~\cref{tab:h5_time_mem} and ~\cref{fig:cumulative_no_kv_baselines} report inference time and memory usage for TACO and the compression baselines for the same experimental setup presented in \cref{tab:H1_time_mem_cache} in \cref{sec:appendixA.1}.
 For TACO without KV-cache, inference consists of two phases: (i) a one-time context compression step performed during the first prediction, and (ii) subsequent predictions that reuse the compressed context.
 Since the compressed context is already embedded, subsequent predictions bypass the predictor’s embedding layer and only execute the remaining inference stages.